How Much Does Horse Boarding Cost?

 Included Feed & Hay

 Full care usually includes hay and grain.
-Partial or self-care boards may charge separately for feed, adding $100–200/month.
+Partial or self-care boards may charge separately for feed, which can add $30–200/month depending on the horse's metabolism, workload, and turnout time.[3]

 Facilities & Amenities